Back to blog

 These are the practical factors that decide whether Zoho or custom is the better deal:

-The right answer depends on whether your business benefits more from software convenience or software fit.
+The right answer depends on whether the business benefits more from faster product adoption or deeper process fit.

 Implementation Tips for Phase One